-With stock ignition system components (crank and/or cam trigger wheels, ignition coils, ignitors, etc.), many of the ignition settings need to be left as they are.
+With stock ignition system components (crank and/or carn trigger wheels, ignition coils, ignitors, etc.), many of the ignition settings need to be left as they are.
 The only reason to adjust any of the ignition settings (including trigger wheel settings and rotary settings) beyond the spark table are to set the base timing, which you must always do once prior to driving your vehicle on the MSPNP2.
 If you are changing the type of coil you are running to an aftermarket coil or ignition module (ignitor) you might need to change the dwell settings.
-One other scenario in which you might need to adjust these is if you are converting from a distributor to a distributorless ignition.
+One other scenario in which you might need to adjust these is if you are converting from a distributor to a mission of the ignition settings that are a distributor to a